ReubsWRW/reubenwang.github.io/ElectricBoat/ElectricBoat.md

 ## The Electric Boat

-I must say that the final build of the boat did not turn out too far off from our final CAD model (imega below).
+I must say that the final build of the boat did not turn out too far off from our final CAD model (image below).

 <img align="left" src="CougarX.JPG">
 (Photo of the electric boat by the Charles river.
 Photo by Chan Wei Ren.)